K-GOKULAPPADURAI/RespireNet-Respiratory-Disease-Prediction-Web-Application-Using-Deep-Learning/README.md

 of recordings containing 6898 respiratory cycles - 886 contain
 wheezes, 1864 contain crackles and 506 contain both crackles and wheezes.
 The patients span all age groups - children, adults and the elderly.
-The respiratory sounds in the dataset are of different category such as Healthy, COPD(Chronic obstructive pulmonary disease), URTI(upper respiratory tract infection), Bronchiectasis, Pneumonia, Bronchiolitis, Asthma, LRTI(Lower respiratory tract infection) which would be classified or predicted by out neural network model.
+The respiratory sounds in the dataset are of different category such as Healthy, COPD(Chronic obstructive pulmonary disease), URTI(upper respiratory tract infection), Bronchiectasis, Pneumonia, Bronchiolitis, Asthma, LRTI(Lower respiratory tract infection) which would be classified or predicted by out neural network model.